-You should be asking these questions - What are the fees being paid to the counterparty? and in what form, and how?
+You should be asking these questions - What are the fees being paid to the counterparty for structuring real estate deals? and in what form, and how?
 There are numerous ways the counterparty can make money in a deal at the expense of the investor.
 Counterparty can charge Asset management fee, Property management fee, Credit enhancement fee, Leasing fee, Project management fee and Development fee.
 You should be careful and read the full document and seek expert advice if necessary.

 As a passive investor you need protections.
 Most of the times, the counterparty provides various types of guarantees for which they may charge a fee.
 The Project completion guarantee is the most common of them.
 There can be others like performance guarantee.